 Step 1: In a large bowl, combine the ground turkey with the rest of the meatball ingredients.
 Use your hands to mix until it just comes together.
 Don’t over-mix!

-Step 2: Use a small cookie scoop or ice cream scoop to portion the meatball mixture then roll it in between the palms of your hands to form balls.
-Next, place meatballs in a single layer on a rimmed baking sheet and bake for 25-20 minutes.
+Step 2: Use a small cookie or ice cream scoop to portion the meatball mixture then roll it between the palms of your hands to form balls.
+Place meatballs in a single layer on a rimmed baking sheet and bake for 25-20 minutes.

-Step 3: While the meatballs are cooking, make the creamy tzatziki sauce.
+Step 3: While the meatballs are cooking, make the tzatziki.
 Add the cucumber to a food processor and pulse until finely chopped.
 Next combine the cucumber along with the lemon juice, salt, garlic powder, dill and yogurt in a small bowl.

-Step 4: Serve the Greek turkey meatballs with the tzatziki and your favorite sides.
+Step 4: Serve the meatballs with the tzatziki and your favorite sides.

-- Use a cookie scoop to easily portion out meatballs.
+- Consistent size meatballs.
+Use a cookie scoop to easily portion out meatballs.

 - Use a meat thermometer to check the internal temperature of the meatballs.
 All poultry should be cooked to at least 165 degrees F.